heroiclabs/nakama-project-template/README.md

 You can wipe the database and workspace with `docker-compose down -v` to remove the disk volumes.

 ### Run RPC function

+These RPC IDs are registered with the server logic:

+* "rewards" in Go or as "reward" in Lua.
+* "refreshes" in Go or as "refresh" in Lua.

 To execute the RPC function with cURL generated a session token: